cockroachlabs/cockroachdb-runbook-template/routine-maintenance/change-rebalance-rate.md

-# Procedure:  Set Snapshot Rebalance & Recovery Rates
+# Procedure:  Set Range Rebalance Rate

 ### About this Procedure